-- Prohibits a physician or physician assistant from accepting any direct or indirect benefits for prescribing a specific medication ( section 2 );
+- Prohibits a physician, physician assistant, or an advanced practice nurse from accepting any direct or indirect benefits for prescribing a specific medication;

-- Requires the state board of pharmacy to promulgate rules that require a prescription for an opioid for outpatient use, except for an opioid prescribed for treatment of a substance use disorder or that is a partial opioid antagonist, to bear a warning label ( section 3 );
+- Requires the state board of pharmacy to promulgate rules that require a prescription for an opioid for outpatient use to bear a warning label;

-- Allows medical examiners and coroners access to the prescription drug monitoring program under specified circumstances ( section 4 );
+- Allows medical examiners and coroners access to the prescription drug monitoring program under specified circumstances;

 - Requires specified state departments to report to the health committees of the general assembly by December 31, 2019, the amount of federal funds that each is receiving or is eligible to receive for use in testing for hepatitis and HIV and the number of individuals currently and anticipated to be tested.
-The departments are also required to share eligibility standards for treatment with primary care providers ( section 7 ).
+The departments are also required to share eligibility standards for treatment with primary care providers.

 - Requires the center for research into substance use disorder prevention, treatment, and recovery support strategies (center) to develop and implement a program to increase public awareness about the safe use, storage, and disposal of opioids, and about the availability of antagonist drugs.
-The general assembly is required to annually appropriate $750,000 to the center from the marijuana tax cash fund to implement the program ( section 9 ).
+The general assembly is required to annually appropriate until the 2023-24 fiscal year $750,000 to the center from the marijuana tax cash fund to implement the program.

-- Requires the center to hire additional staff to assist local communities in applying for grants, and requires the general assembly to appropriate general funds for the 2019-20 fiscal year to enable the center to hire staff for this purpose ( section 9 );
+- Requires the center to hire additional staff to assist local communities in applying for grants;

 - Creates the maternal and child health pilot program in the office to provide grants to obstetric and gynecological health care clinics and to treatment facilities that provide substance use disorder or medication-assisted treatment; and